 In terms of speed, CAT tools are the best.
-Even if you as a translator might not use the exact phrase as it pops up from the TM, it will nevertheless give you a clear indication of how the sentence was translated earlier in the text and guide you on the terminology.
+Even if you as a translator might not use the exact phrase as it pops up from the TM, it will nevertheless give you a clear indication of how the sentence was translated earlier in the text.
+Hence the software will guide you on terminology.
 In this fashion, the CAT tool will provide an instrumental basis to work with.

 A further advantage of CAT tools is that they are intrinsically thorough.
 Thus they will help to detect these human errors, that happen even to the keenest translator at the end of a long day.

 Glossary management and Consistency: